 Experienced plumbers know there are many ways to get hurt on the job.
 Luckily, a number of different tools help to protect plumbing professionals and dramatically lower the chances of an accident.
 Any discussion about the best tools for plumbers should include these items.

-If soldering is a regular part of your day-to-day, then it's critical to use the proper safety equipment to protect yourself and the homeowner.
+If soldering is a regular part of your day-to-day, then it's critical to use the proper safety equipment to protect yourself (and homeowners).
 Complete your plumbing tools list with reliable heat shields and pads.
 They help to protect plumbers and the surrounding environment from heat damage or fire when soldering is necessary.

 Other Essentials

-From redesigned hardware to emerging technologies that are changing the face of the plumbing industry, there are always new tools and solutions for plumbing pros to consider when looking to up their game and better their business.
+From redesigned hardware to emerging technologies that are changing the face of the plumbing industry, there are always new tools and solutions for plumbing pros to up their game and better their business.

-PEX piping is one of plumbing's latest innovations.
-It’s resilient, flexible plastic piping offering unprecedented convenience and reliability.
+PEX piping is one of the latest innovations in the plumbing industry.
+It’s a resilient and flexible plastic piping that offers unprecedented convenience and reliability.
 A PEX expander is a drill-like tool that widens the mouth of the pipe so you can insert a metal fitting.
 Because PEX piping retains its original shape, the mouth closes in on the fitting, creating a perfect seal for water to pass through.

 Crimp tools are critical in PEX-related plumbing, but plumbers use them with other types of piping as well.
 Crimping is joining multiple pieces of metal or other material by deforming or squeezing one or both of them to hold them together.

 It might sound basic compared to other tools, but plumbers should consider the stubby screwdriver as a must-have on any plumbing tools list.
-It could be a job-saver when a plumber needs to tighten or loosen a screw in a hard-to-reach place inaccessible to a normal or electric screwdriver.
+It could be a job-saver when a plumber needs to tighten or loosen a screw in a hard-to-reach place.

 As with traditional screwdrivers, plumbers can purchase stubby screwdrivers with multiple flathead or Phillips bits.

 Easily calculate or convert units of measurement for volumetric flow rate using ServiceTitan’s Flow Rate Calculator.
-This free tool helps plumbers quickly determine the speed of water flowing through a pipe and how much space it occupies inside that pipe based on diameter and velocity—without complicated equations and manually converting metrics.
+This free tool helps plumbers quickly determine the speed of water flowing through a pipe and how much space it occupies based on diameter and velocity — without complicated equations and manually converting metrics.

 Figure out how much water a piping section can handle and tally how much the water in those pipes weighs using the free ServiceTitan Pipe Volume Calculator.
 Plumbers can easily convert pipe volume and mass using six different measurement units to save time, reduce waste, improve accuracy, and confirm appropriate pipe size for any plumbing job.